Cooma–Snowy Mountains Airport: 21st century

 After struggling to maintain a regular airline service to fund upkeep of the facilities, the Snowy River Shire sold the airport to a private operator in 2004 for $500,000.
 In 2005, Rex Airlines began year-round services on the Cooma-Sydney route with subsidy provided by the new owners, although these services were suspended in 2007.
 Aeropelican and its successor Brindabella Airlines provided seasonal service from 2010 until 2013 to take advantage of increased demand driven by tourism over the winter snow season, but the collapse of the airline again left Cooma without any scheduled services, prompting Rex to re-enter the Cooma to Sydney route year-round from 2016.

 International border closures resulting from the COVID-19 pandemic saw increased demand for domestic tourism and passenger growth for the airport.
-For the 2021 winter season, QantasLink added 15,000 additional seats on the Sydney-Cooma route, and for the first time introduced direct services between Brisbane and Cooma using Bombardier Q400 turboprops.
+For the 2021 winter season, QantasLink introduced direct services between Sydney-Cooma, Brisbane-Cooma, and Sydney-Albury, offering 15,000 seats using Bombardier Q400 turboprops.